TimurAkhtemov/LegalChatbot/ProgressChecks.md

 - Still preprocessing - noticing spots of empty text and/or where the description of the sections describes they have been either: reallocated, repealed, ammended or both inclusive?
   - Believe I should just remove these sections as they don't have any useful information
   - Might need to perform more deeper analyses because there seems to be revision notes in the sections themselve
+- Certain parts of legal housekeeping text should be removed Pattern Examples:
+1. L.1976, c.
+47, s.
+54A:9-19, eff.
+July 8, 1976, operative Aug.
+30, 1976.
+  - L.1976, c.
+47, s.
+54A:9-25.1, eff.
+July 8, 1976, operative Aug.
+30, 1976.
+Amended by L.1980, c.
+74, s.
+16, eff.
+July 23, 1980.

+### Accomplished
+- More preprocessing in removing duplicates and consolidating sections
+- Reassessed data preprocessing and need to remove more noise from dat

+### 03/04/2025

+### Goals Today
+- More preprocessing steps
+1. Figure out regex pattern to match legislative history foot notes at the ends of each section (L.1976, c.
+47, s.
+54A:9-25.1, eff.
+July 8, 1976, operative Aug.
+30, 1976.
+Amended by L.1980, c.
+74, s.
+16, eff.
+July 23, 1980.)
+2. Determine anymore patterns in the text that need to be removed

+### Notes
+- Realizing I need to do a lot more preprocessing as random legal metadata introduces noise that could affect performance of the vectordb
+- Regex is annoying
+- Should I just use 2 separate regex patterns?

+### Accomplished
+- Able to match majority of the legislative patterns with one regex
+  - However complexity of this regex is high, and still misses some test cases.
+Going to split into multiple to capture each pattern

+### 03/05/2025

+### Goals Today
+- Create multiple regex instead of one giant one for legislative footnotes
+- Successfully remove these footnotes from the data
+- Discover anymore data patterns that need to be removed

+### Notes
+- Regex pattern to capture: L.1987, c.453, s.2; amended 1995,c.401, ss.45,17 (s.17 amended 1996, c.15, s.2); 1996, c.15, s.1; 1996, c.59, s.1; 1997, c.152, s.3 (repealed 2005, c.292, s.9.)
+1997, c.152, s.5; 2005, c.292, s.1; 2009, c.1, s.1; 2011, c.107, s.1; 2015, c.67.' is overly complicated, doing manual bypass
+- Otherwise regex pattern captures every other test case
+- Now need to test on full statutes data
+- Log output and json outputting

+### Accomplished
+- Refined regex to match all but the mega citation test case

+New pattern (Deleted by amendment, P.L.1991, c.91). d.
+(Deleted by amendment, P.L.1991, c.91). e.
+(Deleted by amendment, P.L.1991, c.91).

+### 03/08/2025

+### Still preprocessing for these damn footnotes
+### Goals
+### Try to finish the getting rid of the legislative notes that never seemed to have a consistent pattern...
+### Almost got them all now need a new regex for those not on their own line

+### Might just give up on such hardcore preprocessing, evaluating how valuable it could be for model performance and retrieval
+### Still need to potentially identify more useless legal patterns in the text

+### Need to explore other approaches than one brute force regular expression.